lsst-dm/dmtn-183/index.rst

 In addition, we aim to be flexible enough to support two possible additional use cases, without immediately committing to their development:

 3. We may wish to provide bulk access to large piles of alert data (for example, several entire nights' alerts) for development and training of algorithms which process alert data.
-4. We may wish to act as the low-level backend which supports an alert filtering service.
+4. We may wish it to serve as the low-level backend which supports an alert filtering service.

 Use cases: a historical record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^